buudvh/translate_with_gemini_windows/README.md

 # Gemini Translator

-A desktop application for translating Chinese text to Vietnamese using Google's Gemini API.
+A desktop application for translating Foreign Language text to Vietnamese using Google's Gemini API.
 The application features a clean GUI interface and system tray support for Windows.

 ## Features

-- 🌐 Chinese to Vietnamese translation using Gemini AI
+- 🌐 Foreign Language to Vietnamese translation using Gemini AI
 - 🔍 Word analysis mode for detailed linguistic exploration
 - ⌨️ Convenient hotkey support:
   - `Ctrl + C + B`: Quick translate selected text